 On February 5, 1975, General Nguyen Van Toan was assigned III Corps Commander, replacing General Du Quoc Dong.

-I did enquire my brother about this assignment; he responded briefly in a dejected manner: “The President said General Toan being a tanker is very aggressive.”
+I did enquire about my brother about this assignment; he responded briefly in a dejected manner: "The President said General Toan being a tanker is very aggressive."

-General Toan said about me brother:
+General Toan said about my brother:

 (...)
-After our graduation, for a long period of time, we did not have the occasion to working together.
+After our graduation, for a long period, we did not have the occasion to working together.
 Therefore we did not see each other.
 It was not until November 1974 [sic], when I was assigned to the III Corps that I met Hieu again, who was holding the position of Deputy Commander in charge of operations at the Corps.
 We cooperated very amicably and efficiently.
 Hieu was still able to maintain his friendliness and humility as before.

 The battlefield situation was very critical at that time and we had to take turn to supervise and command operations.
 Major General Hieu always denoted a high degree of competency and always performed his duties admirably.

 LTC Ly Ngoc Duong, General Toan’s chief of staff narrates: